-Juneteenth is just over a week away, and there’s so much going on in Atlanta.
+Juneteenth is almost among us, and there’s so much going on in Atlanta.
 Juneteenth celebrates the emancipation of those who had been enslaved in the U.S. on June 19, 1865, as many slaves had not been freed after the Emancipation Proclamation.

 The festival boasts music headlines, and national artists, national speakers, and so much more, including yoga, family activities, artists market, and so much more.